 The City contracts with Barnes, Inc. for curbside brush collection.
 Brush is collected 4 times per year from April through October with each collection divided into 4 districts.
 If you're not sure which district you reside in, click to view a map or a listing of districts by street.

 Rake your leaves to the curb for collection by the vacuum trucks.
 There are no districts for leaf collection.

 Monona's free yard waste drop-off site for leaves, grass clippings, and garden waste (shown at left) is open from early spring through late fall.
 The site is located at the Public Works Garage on Edna Taylor Parkway, between Femrite Drive and East Broadway, next to the Monona Dog Park.
 Please note that this site does not accept brush.
 See left for information on Monona's curbside brush collection schedule.

 The yard waste site is open 24/7 from early spring through late fall.
 Brush is not accepted at this site.

 Brush Collection Requirements

-- The free collection is for brush trimmed by the homeowner only.
-Brush generated by a private contractor is to be disposed of by the contractor.
+The free collection is for routine tree trimmings and yard maintenance; it is not for the disposal of entire trees.
+Brush generated by a private contractor must be disposed of by the contractor.

-- Do not mix brush with other yard waste.
-Brush which is mixed with leaves, garden waste or yard waste will not be collected.
+Keep brush separate from other refuse at the curb and do not mix brush with other yard waste.
+Brush which is mixed with leaves, garden waste or yard waste can not be collected.

 Dropping Off Your Brush

 The City of Monona does not have a drop-off site for brush.
 Outside of the regular brush collection schedule, residents who have brush to dispose of will need to contact a private contractor.
-As of June 1, 2016, the City of Madison's Brush Processing Center on Olin Avenue no longer accepts brush from non-Madison residents.
+The Dane County Landfill (located on Hwy.
+12 just east of Interstate 90) will also take brush for a fee.